The Experian Intelliscore Plus℠ Credit Score Explained

 |1 – 10||5||High|

-How Is My Intelliscore Plus Credit Score Calculated?
+How Is My Experian Intelliscore Plus Credit Score Calculated?

 In the credit world, Intelliscore Plus is deemed to be one of the most reliable tools in effectively predicting risk.
-One of the ways Intelliscore Plus maintains this claim to fame is by identifying the key factors that indicate whether or not a business is likely to pay their debt.
+One of the ways Intelliscore Plus maintains this claim to fame is by identifying the key factors that indicate whether or not a business is likely to pay its debt, as well as its overall financial stability.

-- Frequency: Closely related to payment history, frequency accounts for the number of times your accounts have been sent to collections, the amount of liens and judgments you may have, and any bankruptcies related to your business or personal accounts.
+- Frequency: Closely related to payment history, frequency factors in the number of times your accounts have been sent to collections, the number of liens and judgments you may have, and any bankruptcies related to your business or personal accounts.

-Additionally, frequency can also include information about your payment patterns.
-Were you consistently slow or late with payment?
-Did you start off paying bills late, but overtime, decreased this behavior?
-These things will all be considered.
+Additionally, frequency can include information about your payment patterns.
+Were you consistently slow or late with a payment?
+Did you start off paying bills late, but over time, decreased this behavior?
+These things will all be considered when calculating your score.

-- Monetary: This particular factor focuses on how you utilize credit.
+- Monetary: This particular factor focuses on your credit utilization.
 For example, how much of your available credit is currently in use?
-Do you have a high ratio of delinquent balance when compared to your credit limits?
+Do you have a high ratio of delinquent balances compared to your total high credit or credit limits?

 How Do You Improve Your Score?

-Keep your debts in check and consistently pay them down and/or off to maintain a healthy balance between what you make and what you owe.
+Keep your debts in check and consistently pay them down and/or off when you can.

-By now, you’re aware that your personal credit is fair game when it comes to your Intelliscore Plus score.
-Running a business is tough work, but don’t let your personal finances suffer.
-Make sure you stay on top of your personal bills, avoid unnecessary credit inquiries, and refrain from sacrificing your personal credit for business needs.
+By now, you’re aware that your personal credit is fair game when it comes to your Intelliscore Plus score if a blended score (which evaluates both personal and business credit) is used.
+Running a small business is tough work, but don’t let your personal finances suffer.
+Make sure you stay on top of your personal bills, avoid unnecessary credit inquiries, and refrain from sacrificing your personal credit for small business needs.

-Regardless of what your credit score is, it’s important that you remain diligent and review your personal and business credit reports.
+Regardless of what your credit score is, it’s important that you remain diligent and review your personal and business credit report regularly.
 This can help you spot possible issues and stay educated on your own credit profile.
+(Get your free personal and business credit reports here).

 Pull back the curtain on your business credit